kubernetes/community/contributors/guide/pull-requests.md

 ## Pull Requests and the Release Cycle

-If a pull request has been reviewed, but held or not approved, it might be due to the current phase in the [Release Cycle](/contributors/devel/sig-release/release.md).
+If a pull request has been reviewed but held or not approved, it might be due to the current phase in the [Release Cycle](/contributors/devel/sig-release/release.md).
 Occasionally, a SIG may freeze their own code base when working towards a specific feature or goal that could impact other development.
 During this time, your pull request could remain unmerged while their release work is completed.

 If you feel your pull request is in this state, contact the appropriate [SIG](https://git.k8s.io/community/sig-list.md) or [SIG-Release](https://git.k8s.io/sig-release) for clarification.